Bhajanpura

 Bhajanpura is a residential area in the North East District of Delhi, India, 4 km from Shahdara and 10 km from old Delhi railway station.
 It is a highly populated portion of the Trans Yamuna area.
 Bhajanpura is around 5 km from North campus and 8 km from ISBT Kashmiri Gate, Shastri Park Metro Station (The First Depot of Delhi Metro).
-The are is currently used for commercial activities and is very well suited for residential purposes.
+The area is currently used for commercial activities and is very well suited for residential purposes.

+Features

-There are few major attractions in Bhajanpura, but there is built out infrastructure.
+There are few major attractions in Bhajanpura.
 Transportation hubs include the nearby interstate bus terminal, railway station (Anand Vihar).
-This areas proximity to New Delhi and Old Delhi means there is a plethora of educational institutions like Lal Bahadur Shastri college which affiliated with Delhi University.
-Also, nearby is the Northern India Engineering college affiliated with I.P.
+The areas proximity to New Delhi and Old Delhi means there is an abundance of educational institutions like Lal Bahadur Shastri college which affiliated with Delhi University.
+Located nearby is the Northern India Engineering college affiliated with I.P.
 University which also 2 km from Bhajanpura.
-Additional infrastructure is being built in the area such as the Sonia Vihar power plant.
+Additional facilities are being built in the area such as the Sonia Vihar power plant.

-The main landmark of Bhajanpura is Bhajanpura Chowk, which is very busy all time.
+The main landmark of Bhajanpura is Bhajanpura Chowk.
 There are various blocks in Bhajanpura such as A, B, C, D etc. and every street is given a number.

-Unlike its neighborhood Yamuna VIhar, Bhajanpura is not well planned with no parks at all making it a congested place.
+Unlike its neighborhood Yamuna Vihar, Bhajanpura is not well planned with no parks at all making it a congested place.

 Interesting fact is that C block of Bhajanpura is actually Block A of Yamuna Vihar (as per the locals).